The world has changed, and employees expect a new type of leader.

 6. High Performing Leaders Don't Terrify...
 They Motivate!

 Leaders offer calm but firm counsel as well as training and support.
 Ruling through fear achieves nothing other than intimidation and employee discontent.
-Micromanaging and threat leadership are things of the past, and so will be the people using them.
+Micromanaging and threat leadership are things of the past, and so will the people using them.

 Leaders understand that their employees are rational people and treat them as such.
 When an emergency does happen, employees want to know what they can do to help instead of feeling terrified.